seancdavis/cambium/README.md

 - `slug`: Automatically generated from the title.
 - `description`
 - `position`
+- `page_path`: The full path to the page, including ancestors.
+- `title_path`: Combines all the titles of the ancestors, split by `:`.

 The `Cambium::PageTemplate` class mainly focuses on the field values for a particular page, which it makes available as dynamic methods.
 But on the class